MichaelMKenny/SunshineAppExport/README.md

 ## Features
 - **Automatic Sync**: Syncs all installed games to Sunshine when Playnite starts.
+- **Real-Time Sync**: Automatically adds or removes games from Sunshine when they are installed or uninstalled in Playnite.
 - **Manual Export**: Export specific selected games via the Extensions menu.
 - **Smart Removal**: Automatically removes games from Sunshine when they are uninstalled from Playnite (only affects games created by this extension).
 - **Cover Art**: Uploads Playnite box art to Sunshine.